EdoardoBettazzi/MSD_segmentation/README.md

 This repo contains a .ipynb notebook built to flexibly experiment with different neural networks, data processing and training settings, in the context of this challenge.

-For the scope, three libraries from the PyTorch Ecosystem are leveraged: TorchIO was used for data loading, preprocessing and augmentation.
-MONAI provided network, loss function and metric.
+For the scope, three libraries from the PyTorch Ecosystem are leveraged: TorchIO is used for data loading, preprocessing and augmentation.
+MONAI provides network, loss function and metric.
-Finally, the high-level framework PyTorch Lightning was used for training and data modules.
+Finally, the high-level framework PyTorch Lightning is used for training and data module.

 As an exemplary application, UNet is trained on the hippocampus segmentation task.